-If you have a heterozygous Factor V Leiden mutation (APC resistance), you can join our register – as long as it can be confirmed that you do not have any further clotting disorders or an increased risk of thrombosis linked to smoking, the contraceptive pill, being overweight, etc and you have not previously suffered from thrombosis.
+If you have a heterozygous Factor V Leiden mutation (APC resistance), you can join our registry – as long as it can be confirmed that you do not have any further clotting disorders or an increased risk of thrombosis linked to smoking, the contraceptive pill, being overweight, etc. and you have not previously suffered from thrombosis.

 If the mutation is homozygous, unfortunately, we cannot allow you to register as a donor.

 If you have a serious, life-threatening infection such as HIV and if there is no way of proving that you are fully cured (e.g. hepatitis C), we cannot allow you to donate blood stem cells, primarily for the protection of the recipient.

 Disorders of the blood and immune system are problematic because blood stem cells for transplantation come from the blood-forming and immune systems.
 To minimize the risk to recipients, both of these systems should be working as normally as possible.
 When blood stem cells are transplanted, acquired disorders can potentially be transplanted with them, as the cells for transplant contain mature cells of the immune system.
 In addition, some blood disorders can pose an increased risk to the donor: problems with clotting factors, for example, can cause thrombosis or bleeding.